Alfresco/alfresco-ng2-components/docs/release-notes/RelNote310.md

 displayed in the editor.
 However, you can also choose which sort properties to show using the `sortProperties` array.

-Please for more details refer to the :
+For more details refer to the :
 - [Edit Task Filter Cloud component](../process-services-cloud/components/edit-task-filter-cloud.component.md)

 #### EditProcessComponent allow sorting and actions customization